 In Liturgy (i.e. the work of the people), the Orthodox, Roman Catholic and some branches of Protestant churches pray regularly for the dead and ask the dead in Christ to pray for them.
-Early Fathers who prayed for the dead, in accord with "they were not to reach perfection except with us" (Heb I I:40), include St Augustine, Epiphanius, St Chrysostom, Eusebius, Arnobius and Tertullian.
+Early Fathers who prayed for the dead, in accord with "they shall not be made perfect without us" (Heb II), include St Augustine, Epiphanius, St Chrysostom, Eusebius, Arnobius and Tertullian.
 As just mentioned, the dead pray also for us.
-From the 19th century, St Thérèse of Lisieux wrote, in her autobiography, 'I shall spend my heaven doing good on earth.'
+From the 20th century, St Thérèse of Lisieux wrote, in her autobiography, 'I shall spend my heaven doing good on earth.'